ucam-department-of-psychiatry/crate/docs/source/nlp/nlprp.rst

   the queued processing mode, so it can add many requests to the same job and retrieve this data as part of ``show_queue``.
 Similar argument to delete_from_queue_.
+- Consideration of processor version control and how this is managed in practice (e.g. Python modules; GATE apps) isn't part of the API; removed from "to-do" list.

 - CURRENT WORKING VERSION.